Old-fashioned roses :

 Charles de Mills (before 1786)

 Gallica. very flat red/purple flowers in early summer on a suckering shortish bush.
-Available now
+Suckers madly! available now

 Centifolia.
 Large shrub, nearly thornless.
-Once flowerer, late spring.
-Lovely mid pink flowers, gorgeous scent, great to pick. available soon
+Flowers late spring.
+Lovely mid pink flowers, gorgeous scent, great to pick.available now

 Damask.
-Big lax shrub that covers itself in clusters of clear pink lovely smelly roses!
-Longer show than most oncers, 6-8 weeks.available now
+Big lax shrub, around 2m, that covers itself in clusters of clear pink lovely smelly roses!
+Longer show than most oncers, 6-8 weeks. available soon

 Gallica.
-Large strong bush with lovely but small, button eyed purple rosettes. available now
+Large strong bush with lovely but small, button eyed purple rosettes. not available this season

 Centifolia.
 Sprawling, prickly bush that is not very attractive in itself but is worth growing it for the delicate beauty of its flowers – tissue paper petals of delicate pink and white stripes with delicious scent.
-It is a once flowerer in early summer. sold out
+It is a once flowerer in early summer. available now

 Damask.
-This rose makes quite a big bush and flowers in mid/late November for quite an extended period.The flowers are very tight packed rosettes with a button eye in a strong slightly salmon pink.
-Not available this season
+This rose makes quite a big bush and flowers in mid/late November for quite an extended period.The flowers are very tight packed rosettes with a button eye in a strong slightly salmon pink. sold out

 Moss.
 The bush is medium sized, a bit on the straggly side, flowers strong pink with good “mossing” and scent.
 Not available this season.